“I love the snow for what it is –

 Of dreams and stars that spark,

 Some say it’s angels in the dark.

 Flirting with the last of the sunlight, Autumn let down her leaves so that his gold rays catch the shivers of red in her stems, the last bursts of life.
 Thus, Auburn was born, a color to remind us that there was life in the papery rasp underfoot.Continue reading “Auburn Autumn and Acorns”

 So he let himself drop among the russet, carmine and maroon leaves, and became one with Autumn.

-When I think of sepia, first to spring to mind are treasure family mementos on small squares of paper, with laced edges or the 1930’s “pearl” colored MGM movies.
+When I think of sepia, first to come to mind are treasured family mementos on small squares of glossy paper with laced edges, or the 1930’s “pearl” colored MGM movies.

 Yet sepia is also one of Autumn’s gifts.

 Candy Cane, a Christmas Haiku – just because it’s the Season to be Merry!Continue reading “Candy Cane, Christmas Haiku”